v3nv4ns3s/Diamorphine/README.md

 - File content tampering by hooking sys_read (I basically just copied this feature from f0rb1dd3n reptile with a few changes to make it work here.
 Don't expect much uheauh.

+- Spawn a DNSCAT session when the module is loaded and automatically hide it's process.

 - Source: https://github.com/m0nad/Diamorphine

 Todo and ideas